nkrusch/awesome-research-guides/.github/contributing.md

 * The item has a title (with a hyperlink) and a description.
 * The description is concise and informative.
 * The description is in the same language as the title.
-* The item link and description are separated by a dash, e.g., `- [AVA](…) - JavaScript test runner.`
+* The item link and description are separated by a dash.
 * The description starts with an uppercase character and ends with a period.

-You can run the awesome list linter to check compliance with the guidelines.
+You can run the awesome list linter to check compliance with these guidelines.

     npx awesome-lint